-Orso's in Chicago's Old Town neighborhood is a staple on Wells St. While this area is filled to the brim with new up-and-coming taverns, Orso's has been a family-0wned Italian restaurant serving authentic dishes since the 1970s.
-Filled with "an old-world atmosphere", it's hard not to be charmed by the inside complete with a tin ceiling, crystal chandeliers, and a grand piano to fill the atmosphere with music.
+Orso's in Chicago's Old Town neighborhood is a staple on Wells St. While this area is filled to the brim with new up-and-coming taverns, Orso's has been a family-owned Italian restaurant serving authentic dishes since the 1970s.
+Filled with "an old-world atmosphere", it's hard not to be charmed by the inside, complete with a tin ceiling, crystal chandeliers, and a grand piano to fill the atmosphere with music.
 This is a great date spot or a place to celebrate a special occasion.

 If you're looking for some fresh air, they also have a patio with a retractable roof to attend to any unexpected weather.
 Although they have a delectable cheese plate and plenty of appetizers and salads to kick off a meal, I think they're best known and worth visiting for their pastas.
 Try their penne alla vodka or their rich tortellaci al prosciutto.